Firefighters gain ground at Idaho nuclear lab

 | SALMON, Idaho

-SALMON, Idaho An evacuation order was lifted on Friday for some 90 workers at a U.S. nuclear lab in Idaho as firefighters gained ground against a brush fire that has scorched 36,000 acres inside the sprawling compound.
+SALMON, Idaho Normal operations resumed on Friday but with fewer workers at a U.S. Energy Department nuclear lab in Idaho as firefighters gained ground against a brush fire that scorched 36,000 acres within the sprawling compound, officials there said.

-As the fire had grown in size and intensity, the lab on Thursday evening ordered nonessential personnel to leave a facility called the materials and fuels complex, where spent nuclear fuel and radioactive wastes are processed.
+As the lightning-sparked fire had grown in size and intensity on Thursday evening, about 90 nonessential personnel were ordered out of a facility used for processing spent nuclear fuel and radioactive wastes.

-Initial reports from the facility, normally staffed by about 800 workers during the day, indicated hundreds of people were told to leave.
-But Steve Dunn, the lab's emergency director, told Reuters on Friday afternoon that the evacuation involved roughly 90 people.

-Also on Thursday evening, workers at another installation, the Idaho Nuclear Technology and Engineering Center, where spent radioactive fuel rods are cooled in storage ponds, were told to take shelter inside that facility because of heavy smoke, a lab spokeswoman said.
+Workers at another lab installation where spent radioactive fuel rods are cooled in storage ponds were told to take shelter inside due to heavy smoke, a lab official said.

 The evacuation and sheltering orders were lifted Friday morning, and lab officials said some 70 firefighters backed by bulldozers and water-dropping aircraft had managed to carve containment lines around 50 percent of the fire's perimeter.